s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 ```

 # Protein Domain Prediction
-This lab focused on the identification of Pfam domains within the protein sequences by the using RPS-BLAST.
+This lab focused on the identification of Pfam domains within the protein sequences by using RPS-BLAST.

 First, make a new directory for the gene family sequences and change into that directory.
 ```